Association and Consolidation: Evolutionary Memory-Enhanced Incremental Multi-View Clustering: Preliminaries

 \subsection{Incremental multi-view clustering}

 Incremental Multi-View Clustering (IMVC) continuously integrates new views while retaining historical knowledge, thereby achieving stable clustering.
-Existing literature achieves incremental updates by maintaining historical knowledge carriers \cite{CMVC,FDMVC,FCMVC,chen2025multi}.
+Existing literature achieves incremental updates by maintaining historical knowledge carriers ~\cite{CMVC,FDMVC,FCMVC,chen2025multi}.
 For example, CMVC \cite{CMVC} and CAC \cite{yan2024live} maintain consensus partition matrices to achieve knowledge reuse.
-FDMVC \cite{FDMVC} maintains semantically consistent representations for updates.
-LAIMVC \cite{LAIMVC} maintains consensus anchor graphs and aligns new view anchors through permutation matrices.
-Consistent with existing research, MemEvo is based on the following assumptions: each view contains complete class information, and class growth scenarios are not considered.
-Based on this, we focus on how to simulate cognitive mechanisms to achieve efficient capture of multi-view information.
+FDMVC ~\cite{FDMVC} maintains semantically consistent representations for updates.
+LAIMVC ~\cite{LAIMVC} maintains consensus anchor graphs and aligns new view anchors through permutation matrices.
+Consistent with existing research, EMIMC is based on the following assumptions: each view contains complete class information, and class growth scenarios are not considered.
+Based on this, we focus on drawing functional inspiration from cognitive mechanisms to achieve an efficient capture of multi-view information.